commanded/commanded/guides/Events.md

 You request the consistency guarantee, either `:strong` or `:eventual`, when dispatching a command.
 Strong consistency will block the command dispatch and wait for all strongly consistent event handlers to successfully process all events created by the command.
 Whereas eventual consistency will immediately return after command dispatch, without waiting for any event handlers, even those configured for strong consistency.

+### How does it work

+An event handler is a `GenServer` process that [subscribes](https://github.com/commanded/commanded/blob/bd3be98a225629816127cf8ef6624632cd09766e/lib/commanded/event/handler.ex#L775) to the configured event store.
+For each event persisted to the store the [`handle/2` callback](https://github.com/commanded/commanded/blob/bd3be98a225629816127cf8ef6624632cd09766e/lib/commanded/event/handler.ex#L874) is called, passing the domain event and its metadata.

 ## Upcasting events

 Commanded supports upcasting of events at runtime using the `Commanded.Event.Upcaster` protocol.